abhishek622/gomind/README.md

 - Go installed on your machine.
 - MongoDB instance running locally or remotely.
-- OpenAI API key for GPT-3 integration.
+- AWANLLM API key for generating tasks.

 ### Installation